The Best Audition Songs for Blood Brothers – by Character

 Do you have an upcoming audition for Blood Brothers?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Blood Brothers, broken down by character.

-Since Blood Brothers is a pre-contemporary pop/rock musical, most of the following songs are from musicals between the 1970s-1990s. as well.
-In addition, there are also lots of pop-rock vibes and non-musical theatre songs below in order to match the style of the show.
+Since Blood Brothers is a 1980s musical, the following songs are from shows between the 1970s – 1990s.
+There are also lots of pop/rock selections below to match the musical’s style.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.